dizyweather/llm_enumeration/README.md

 **More about autograding:**

-> For the autograder portion of this program to work, for each image in the <strong><i>images</i></strong> folder you want to be autograded, you must create a corresponding .items file (with the same name as the image) in the <strong><i>items</i></strong> folder.
+> For the autograder portion of this program to work, for each image in the ***images*** folder you want to be autograded, you must create a corresponding .items file (with the same name as the image) in the ***items*** folder.
 This file should contain the "correct" items seperated by newlines and all lowercase. <br> <br>The autograder will loop through each line of the response and compare it to see if any of the correct items match.
 This is done by a simple string in string comparison.
 If there is a match, the corresponding response will be put into the **Identified** section.
 If there are no match for a response, it will be put into the **Unsure** section.
 And if there are some answers that didn't match, they'll be put in the **Missed** section.